alexa923/CapoSagro_Alexa/README.md

 ### Step 11

 Then, we used the 10_top50euka.R script to make barplots representing the top 50 most assigned eukaryotic species for each sample.
+Besides, we also used it to make barplots with the top 30 mammals, fish, and plants for each sample.

 ### References
 https://github.com/ZimmermannHH/BeringSea_shotgun_sequencing/